matejgj/psytxt/content/home/datasets.md

 weight = 125  # Order that this section will appear.

 title = "Datasets"
-subtitle = "Large-scale datasets of Reddit comments labeled with personality and demographics
+subtitle = "Large-scale datasets of Reddit comments labeled with personality and demographics"

 # Hero image (optional).
 Enter filename of an image in the `static/img/` folder.
 # hero_media = "hero-academic.png"